void-linux/void-docs/src/installation/guides/fullusb.md

 This installation guide shows how to convert a Live USB of Void Linux into a Full Pervasive Install.
-It's recommended to use a machine with at least 4GB of RAM, and a USB with at least 4GB of storage.
+It's recommended to use a machine with at least 4GB of RAM, and a USB with at least 4GB of storage to perform the installation.

 ## Setup

-If it has not been done so already, [download](./../live-images/downloading.md) a Void Live iso and [write it to a USB](./../live-images/prep.md).
+To begin [download](./../live-images/downloading.md) a Void Live ISO and [write it to a USB](./../live-images/prep.md).

+To modify the same device that the Operating System was booted from the root filesystem must first be placed elsewhere, in this case the RAM.
-To begin, boot into the RAM option when prompted in GRUB.
+This can be done from the Live USB by choosing the RAM option when prompted at boot:

 ```
 Void Linux